Music (MUS)

 Grading: Letter

-Prerequisite: MUS 001
+Prerequisite: Prerequisite: MUS 001.

-Advisory: Concurrent enrollment in MUS 021A or MUS 021B or another music performance class
+Advisory: Concurrent enrollment in MUS 021A or MUS 021B or another music performance class.

 Limitation on enrollment: None